 Member households that experience multiple needs will be responsible for up to three IUAs within a rolling 12-month period.
 After a member has paid three IUAs in a twelve-month period, any additional needs of $500 or more will be shared with the Zion Health community at one hundred percent.

 Insurance companies and government entities are primarily responsible for the payment of a member’s medical expenses.
 Members who are eligible for benefits through either insurance or government assistance must contact a Zion Health member advisor before submitting their medical need.

 To participate in medical cost sharing with the Zion Health community, a membership must be active.
 A membership is considered active when the member has paid their monthly contributions on time and is in good standing with Zion Health.

 Receiving the bills and needs request promptly will help Zion Health to provide the speedy processing of your need.
 When there is a number of bills related together in one need, it is helpful for these bills to be submitted at one time if obtained within a 30-day period.

 Original and itemized bills should be submitted to Zion Health with a need handling form as soon as possible.
-Bills and needs requests should be submitted within six (6) months from the Date of Service to be shared.
+Bills and needs requests need be submitted within six (6) months from the Date of Service to be shared.

-Late Fees and/or Interest
+Late Fees and Interest

 MEDICAL CONDITIONS EXISTING PRIOR TO MEMBERSHIP